gitrgoliveira/bracket-creator/docs/dev-guide/contributing.md

 ## Submit a pull request

-Push your branch to your `golang-cli-template` fork and open a pull request against the main branch.
+Push your branch to your `bracket-creator` fork and open a pull request against the main branch.

 ## Credit